-American Citizen Services accepts applicants for passports by appointment on the second floor of the Consular Section at the U.S. Consulate General in Guayaquil.
+American Citizen Services accepts applicants for passports by appointment on the first floor of the Consular Section at the U.S. Consulate General in Guayaquil.

 For faster service, please arrive promptly at your scheduled appointment time with your application forms completed, required documentation in order, one passport-sized photo, and an acceptable form of payment for the passport service.